jfarcas/sample-lambda-python/README.md

 ---

-**This repository demonstrates real-world usage of the Lambda Deploy Action.** Use it as a reference for implementing the action in your own projects! 🚀
+**This repository demonstrates real-world usage of the Lambda Deploy Action with the recommended direct action pattern.** Use it as a reference for implementing the action in your own projects! 🚀